 Peposo is a traditional Tuscan dish.
 The long slow cooked beef cheeks are simmered in red wine (the suggestion is Italian Chianti).
 Here’s the recipe from Chefs Stefano Manfredi and Gabriele Taddeucci – Balla, The Star.
-The dish is quite peppery, but the pepper doesn’t dominate; it’s more of a pepper afterglow.
+The unctuous fall-apart beef dish is quite peppery, but the pepper doesn’t dominate; it gives more of a pepper afterglow.

 2kg beef cheeks, cut in 3cm cubes